vinothmdev/word-monster/README.md

   - At the 'not-started' stage of the game, the text box instructs user to choose a category from the two buttons below it - Adjective or Verb.
 These are the word categories from which the random word will be chosen.
   - Once one of these buttons is pressed/clicked on, the game starts and is in the 'in-play' stage
   - The text box now displays the chosen word category, and underneath this it shows a number of dashes representing the letters in the word to be guessed.
-  - When letters are guessed correctly, these are shown in the relevant place in the word, replacing the dash
+  - When letters are guessed correctly, these are shown in the relevant place in the word, above the dash
   - A Hint button is shown underneath the word to be guessed
   - When the Hint button is clicked, it displays a hint to help the user determine what the word might be.
 The hint then remains displayed on the page until the game is over
   - When the game enters the 'over' stage, the text box shows a message confirming what the word was and its meaning.